 A nuclear terrorist attack is currently not a realistic threat.
 It would require an unprecedented level of sophistication from terrorists.
 The majority of terrorist attacks are conducted with conventional explosives.

 Jul 27, 2018 Georgetown Security Studies Review

-Risks for serious tensions in the Arctic during the 2020 decade are likely to be overstated.
+Risks for serious tensions in the Arctic during the 2020s are likely to be overstated.
 Key players in the Arctic appear likely to continue working together to enhance the economic potential of the region and resolve conflicts before they emerge, as opportunities in the Arctic continue to grow.